Delan90/whack-a-mole/README.md

 TinyOS is a free and open source software **component-based operating system** and platform targeting **wireless sensor networks (WSNs)**.
 TinyOS is an *embedded operating system* written in the [nesC programming language](https://en.wikipedia.org/wiki/NesC) as a set of cooperating tasks and processes.
 It is intended to be incorporated into smartdust.
 TinyOS started as a collaboration between the University of California, Berkeley in co-operation with Intel Research and Crossbow Technology, and has since grown to be an international consortium, the TinyOS Alliance.

-(Details can be found on wiki :https://en.wikipedia.org/wiki/TinyOS )
+Details can be found on wiki :https://en.wikipedia.org/wiki/TinyOS

+Tutorial of the Tiny OS : https://github.com/tinyos/tinyos-main

 ##Basic idea of this project

-With this project, we want to achieve four functions to practice the Tiny OS with the telosB mote.
+With this project, we want to achieve four functions to practice the Tiny OS with the telosB mote:
+- Implementing a random timer to make the mote shining randomly;
+- Synchronizing the settings with **multicast**.
+By this function,every time we change the settings of one mote, the ohter mote will be Synchronized by multicast;
+- Achieveing the Self-adaptive function by sending request to other mote when booting to get the systems's settings;
+- Using the [pygame](http://www.pygame.org/news.html) to display the results.
+Each mote will broadcast their data to ppp router, we implement a pygame script to display the data from the motes as a funny game.